matanmiz1/tsunami/README.md

 Tsunami is not an official Google product.

 Tsunami's files are taken from the git repo!
-I changed only the Dockerfile & entrypoint.sh.
+I edited the Dockerfile & entrypoint.sh.

 ## Next versions / TODOs